Sacrifice (Black Widow album)

 Sacrifice is the debut album by English rock band Black Widow.
 It was issued in March 1970 through CBS Records and was produced by Patrick Meehan Jr. The album features the band's best known song "Come to the Sabbat" and its lyrical themes are centred on Satanism and occultism.
 Sacrifice reached No. 32 on the UK Albums Chart.

+Music

+Musically, Sacrifice has been described as "a mix of primal, progressive rhythms and some altogether nasty occult overtures."
+The album is said to have an "eerie atmosphere."

+Legacy

+Staff writers at Classic Rock Magazine expressed their belief that "the title track, 'Conjuration' and 'In Ancient Days' are the spiritual forerunners of black metal."

 Track listing

 All songs written by Jim Gannon except where noted.